Academics Action Plan

 - Masks are required inside all academic buildings, including classrooms.
 Faculty are using clear face shields with glass barriers for protection without interference with lecturing.

 - Students will continuously be given the opportunity to identify the learning model that works best for them.
-Some may be comfortable with the social distancing and protective measures enacted on campus and choose to return for face-to-face classes, while others may choose to attend classes via distance learning.
+Some may be comfortable with the social distancing and protective measures enacted on campus and choose to return for face-to-face classes, while others may choose to attend classes remotely.
 In order to accommodate everyone, courses are designed for both face-to-face instruction and livestreaming.
+In Spring 2021, a limited number of courses will be provided in the classroom only, with appropriate accommodations available should a student need to quarantine or self-isolate.

-- Students have been asked to indicate how they prefer to attend classes this fall.
+- Students are asked to indicate how they prefer to attend classes this spring.
 For most courses, they have the option to choose “streaming” or “face-to-face.”
-This allowed our faculty to best plan their instruction and anticipate who will attend virtually and who will be present in the classroom.
+This allows our faculty to best plan their instruction and anticipate who will attend virtually and who will be present in the classroom.

 - Please note that the choice a student makes for each class — face-to-face or streaming — will not necessarily change their course schedule.
 In most cases, students keep the same instructor and the same class time, and are expected to observe attendance policies and participate in real time with their classmates.